 There are also a lot of non-travel redemptions including High Street, Amazon and iTunes gift cards.

 Membership Rewards points are awarded to the individual and NOT to the company so you can spend them however you wish.

 As usual, American Express adds a lot of bells and whistles to the Platinum Business card:

 You will receive a free Priority Pass card.
 Priority Pass is a network of 1,300 airport lounges across the world, including eight in London Heathrow.
-This includes the Aspire lounge in BA’s Heathrow Terminal 5.
+This includes the Aspire lounge and the Plaza Premium lounge in BA’s Heathrow Terminal 5.
 Your Priority Pass allows an unlimited number of free visits to their lounges.
 You can also bring in a guest for free.

 You can also give a Priority Pass card to a second person.
 If this is your partner or spouse, you would both be able to get into the lounge for free and each bring in a free guest.
 Additional guests, such as your children, would be charged at £20 each.

 You will receive comprehensive travel insurance.
 This is a very valuable benefit because of the high level of coverage available – you can take a look at the policy document here (PDF).
 Unlike the personal Platinum Amex card, which was weaker coverage, the insurance available on the Business product remains gold plated, in my opinion.
 There is NO EXCESS to pay at any time and you are covered up to the age of 80.

 You will receive Gold status in the Marriott Bonvoy hotel loyalty scheme.
 This will give added benefits at Marriott, Renaissance, Sheraton, Westin, W, aloft, St Regis, The Ritz-Carlton, The Luxury Collection etc properties – 31 brands in total.